The Free City of Haven: Reception

 In the November 1981 edition of The Space Gamer (No. 45), Lewis Pulsipher commented that "I can't decide for you whether this is what you need.
 But it's a damn good job."

+John T. Sapienza, Jr reviewed The Free City of Haven for Different Worlds magazine and stated that "The Free City of Haven is a city in the ancient meaning of the word rather than the modern english meaning - a populace who live together, rather than the buildings and roads that make up their place of home and work.
+As a book of maps, it is a useful game aid.
+As a scenario pack, it is of far higher quality than you might guess from a casual inspection, unless you are already familiar with the fine Theives' Guild series.
+If you are looking for a game aid in creating a city for your fantasy role-playing campaign you certainly should look at this one."

 In the June 1982 edition of Dragon (#62), Arlen Walker was excited by the breadth of information provided, saying, "Moreso than any city I’ve ever played in, Haven is alive.
 Its inhabitants are not mere NPC’s, but real people, with lives, plans, and secrets of their own.
 Its business establishments are completely detailed, from hours of operation to regular customers, from the personality of the owner to where he keeps his cashbox."
 However, Walker did have a problem with where all of this information was found.
 "The statistics are all bunched in an appendix, with no clues therein as to where the detailed descriptions for each character are located in the main text."
 Walker also had a problem with the maps, or rather the lack of them, pointing out that the box promises "a complete package"; but upon opening the box, he discovered that the eleven included maps only covered about a third of the city, and that buyers would have to wait for two more future products from Gamelords to get the other maps.
 "If Gamelords intended to produce two more volumes of Haven when this one was written, why didn’t the company inform prospective buyers of that?"
 Looking beyond these objections, Walker concluded with a recommendation, saying, "The Free City of Haven is indeed 'the best'".

 In the June–July 1982 edition of White Dwarf (Issue #31), Lew Pulsipher noted that although there was a lot of material included, "there are few maps of individual buildings, and many buildings are unaccounted for, not surprising in a city this size."
 Pulsipher believed this was a supplement that would appeal to players interested in role-playing rather than combat, saying, "The place is designed for hard-core role-players, fans of improvisational theatre who enjoy a long chat with an NPC as much as they enjoy a fight", and he warned that for that reason, "the referee should be experienced and patient."
 Pulsipher gave the supplement an above average rating of 9 out of 10.